irrelevation/talks/Sessions.md

   - Easier to use

 Cons:
-  - Limited applicability.
-If you sign somethin, but someone else needs to verify it, you're out of luck, bc you can't share your key.
+  - Only applicable in a single trust zone.
+If you sign something, but someone else needs to verify it, you're out of luck, because you can't share your key.

 ### Asymmetric Signatures
 RSA